-One of the main things that attracts people to Iceland is its unique nature.
+One of the main things that attract people to Iceland is its unique nature.
 Iceland is located on a hot spot resulting in a lot of geothermal activity.
-In Iceland we have a lot of hot springs and some of them are perfect for bathing.
+In Iceland, we have a lot of hot springs and some of them are perfect for bathing.
 A lot of those nature pools are free.

 What better way to spend a summer night in Iceland than to bath in a natural hot spring.

 Here are some natural pools to check out: